Most prisoners (but not all) were given the opportunity to serve their homeland with weapons in their hands.

 In the process of mobilizing convicts, there are certain risks, in particular, such a mobilized person may escape from a military unit, or commit a new crime while already in military service.

 NGL.media asked Deputy Minister of Justice Elena Vysotskaya whether such people could be mobilized again.
-“The procedure for such mobilization is universal, as long as it does not have reservations for such convicts, but so far we have not had such cases,” Vysotskaya noted.
+“The procedure for such mobilization is universal, as long as it does not have any reservations for such convicts, but so far we have not had such cases,” Vysotskaya noted.

 However, according to her, certain safeguards still exist.
 In particular, the court, the colony administration or the commander may refuse re-mobilization, because they will understand that such a person has already violated the norms of parole.